kupoback/bedrock-sage10/CLIQUE_CHANGELOG.md

 - Updated the ImageHelper class to support picture classes
 - Updated the Rest Routes to better use Traits for making registration of routes easier
 - Moved Theme Settings ACF method to App\Traits
+- Added `plugins` folder for `scripts` in case FE dev adds a downloaded plugin outside of `package.json`

 # Ver 3.12 - Aug 6th, 2021